gerardroche/gerardroche.github.io/_posts/2023-05-14-neovintageous-help-pages.md

 The other two useful commands are jump back and jump forward, `CTRL-O` and `CTRL-I` respectively.

 Lastly, the shorthand for `:help` is `:h`.
-In Vim docs this is usually written as `:h[elp]`.
-The square brackets which indicates the optional part of the ex command.
+In Vim this is usually written as `:h[elp]`.
+The square brackets indicate the optional part of the ex command.

 I hope this has been helpful.
 Take it easy my friends.